SUSPICIOUS PACKAGE ALERT

 Secure Your Bike

-- Lock to a bike rack, or off campus to firmly affixed (bolts covered in concrete) parking meter or light pole - these are the most secure places.
+Lock to a bike rack, or off-campus to firmly affixed (bolts covered in concrete) a parking meter or light pole - these are the most secure places.
 NYC law prohibits securing bikes to trees or NYC subway stairs.

-- Register your bicycle with NYPD/CCNY Public Safety at scheduled crime prevention days or by appointment - call (212) 650-6911.
+Register your bicycle with NYPD/CCNY Public Safety on scheduled crime prevention days or by appointment - call (212) 650-6911.

-- Utilize authorized bicycle racks located in front of Marshak Building and in the 138th Street Alleyway (rear of Wingate Hall).
+Utilize authorized bicycle racks located in front of the Marshak Building and in the 138th Street Alleyway (rear of Wingate Hall).

 Stay Alert - Sign up today.